 Field Description Minimum character length The minimum amount of characters that can be typed into the field.
 This must be greater than 0.
 Maximum character length The total maximum number of characters that can be entered into the field.
 The maximum number that can be set is 50.
 Allowed characters The character set that the user can use.
 This uses simple regular expressions and so a user can type '[A-F]' forcing the user to only enter the characters between A to F, in uppercase.
-You can enter some of the other regular expressions such as the '[' meaning 'or'.
-So, if you enter '[A-F][[a-f]' a user can enter the characters between A to F either in upper or lowercase.
+You can enter some of the other regular expressions such as the 'l' meaning 'or'.
+So, if you enter '[A-F] [a-f]' a user can enter the characters between A to F either in upper or lowercase.
 Non-allowed characters This works in a very similar way to the Allowed characters .
 Here you can specify the characters that you do not allow in the text field.
 For example, it could be something as simple as '&' to restrict the use of an ampersand when users are entering text.
 Initial value The initial value allows you to specify the initial value that the user will see when they access the form.
-Mask data on submission This is an important option when the information being submitted is sensitive and you do not want other people to see the data on screen.
+Mask data on entry This is an important option when the information being submitted is sensitive and you do not want other people to see the data on screen.
 For example, personal information about date of birth is a private piece of information.
-So, if you select Mask data on submission , the user will see dots appear as they type the information.
+So, if you select Mask data on entry , the user will see dots appear as they type the information.
 This information is masked for everyone using Interact.
 When the data is passed to Blue Prism, the Digital Worker is able to view the data for processing in the automation.
-Mask data on submission is only available within the text field.
+Mask data on entry is only available within the text field.
 Therefore, if you want to submit a number and redact the content after submission then you should use a text field to input rather than a number field.
+Purge data on submission This is an important option when the information being submitted is sensitive.
+If this option is selected, any data entered into this field by the Interact user will be removed when the form is submitted and will not be stored in the Interact database.
+The information that was entered into these fields will not be present in the audit log entry in Hub for the submitted form.
+The data is only stored in the Blue Prism database, and any additional storage destinations configured as part of the automation process for the form.
+For fields where this option is set, an information icon displays next to the field on the form with a tooltip indicating that the information in this field will be purged.
+To prevent Interact approvers from being able to see information entered into this field, select Mask data on entry in addition to Purge data on submission.

 Alternatively, Regex can be selected and more complex regular expressions can be configured.
-For more information, see Using regular expressions on page 56.
+For more information, see Using regular expressions on page 62.